CS4600-Procedure-Blackout/3DSurvivalGame/README.md

 - Optional voice-over audio for notes
 - Smooth UI transitions with pause handling

+Notes can be found and read throughout the map, each contributing a small but important fragment of the overall narrative.
+Some notes include optional voice-over narration, allowing the player to hear the emotional state behind the written words.
+Opening and closing notes transitions smoothly into and out of gameplay, maintaining immersion while temporarily shifting the player into a focused reading experience.

 #### 👁️‍🗨️ **_Audio-Based Atmosphere_**
 - Environmental ambience and sound effects
 - Voice-over narration for intro and notes
 - Psychological horror sound design

+Sound is used to quietly shape the player’s experience rather than overwhelm it.
+The hospital is filled with low, constant ambience-distant echoes, faint mechanical hums, and sounds that are difficult to place.
+Voice-over narration appears during the introduction and in selected notes, adding a human presence to otherwise empty spaces.
+The audio design focuses on psychological discomfort, creating unease through silence, subtle cues, and uncertainty instead of sudden or aggressive effects.

 #### 👁️‍🗨️ **_Clue & Progression System_**
 - Collect clues by reading notes